 King is a 1986 graduate of Lamar University with a BS in Chemical Engineering.
 He has been trained in ISO 9001 auditing and has implemented ISO certified processes for several companies.
 He also has training in 6 Sigma process improvement methodology.

 Catherine Casey joined IPM in 2012.
 Her responsibilities include Accounts Payable, Accounts Receivable, Payroll, and all other administrative functions.
 She also serves as an executive assistant and assists with HR.

 Casey ensures that all personnel going into the field are safety tested, background checked, and that they have the appropriate personal protective equipment (PPE).
 She is trained and responsible for OSHA Recordkeeping and First Report of Injury.
-(Note: IPM’s safety record has been perfect through 2020, and continuing this record is everybody’s responsibility.)
+(Note: IPM’s safety record has been perfect since inception, and continuing this record is everybody’s responsibility.)